 Harry needs to break into Gringotts.
 He can only do it with Griphook’s help.
 What does he want in return?

 What the fuck are you gonna do with that?
 It’s bigger than you.

 “Are you thinking there’s a horcrux in Bellatrix’s vault?”

 One thing that pisses me off about this scene is how they throw in a half a line of exposition just for the idiots who don’t know.
 He’s like, “I’ll bet you anything there’s another horcrux in there, another piece of his soul.”
 That’s the kind of shit that infuriates me, since you should, if you’re watching this movie, know what the fuck a horcrux is.
 And if you’re gonna feel the need to explain to the idiots who don’t – find a better way to do it.
-I write dialogue for a living, motherfuckers.
+Not only do I write dialogue, I watch hundreds of movies per year.
 Do you know how bad and out of place a line like that sounds?
 That’s just amateur hour laziness, right there.
 At least be a little more delicate about it.

 And I’m not putting it all on the writer, either.
 This was probably one of those moments where they were working out the scene, and the director was like, “We need to mention that it’s a piece of his soul,” so they just added that part later and went, “That’s fine,” not thinking of how horrible it sounds.